 Experiences like this shape who we are

-When people come to China with us, and they serve in the orphanages, foster homes or villages they face new experiences.
+When people come with us they serve in orphanages, foster homes or villages and face new experiences.
 These often bring new perspectives on the needs and real situations for orphans and children living in poverty & abandonment.

 “I looked into those small eyes, transfixed on the wall beyond my face, just staring.
 I read in them the helplessness and hopelessness.”
 As I walked into the poor and needy village, I looked into the eyes of the farmer.

 Although I could not speak his dialect, I longed for him to know that there are those who care for him, his people and his plight.
 I read in his eyes the burden of living and the same hopelessness.
 It was as if he was reaching out to me saying, “Can you help us?”